hmit0506/intelligent-trading-dag/README.md

 ### Configuration Errors
 - Ensure `primary_interval` is listed in `signals.intervals`
 - Both `config.yaml` and `.env` files must exist and be properly configured

+### Data Issues
+- If backtest shows insufficient data, check that `start_date` and `end_date` are valid
+- Historical data warmup automatically fetches additional data, but ensure Binance API is accessible
+- For live mode, ensure API keys have read permissions for account balance sync

 ## License